ENCCS/openfoam/content/handson.rst

 .. code:: console

- $ decomposePar
+ $ decomposePar -fileHandler collated

-This will create directories *processor0* to *processor3*, containing the subdomains.
+This will create a ``processors4`` directory which contains, for each writed step and field, a single file that can be accessed by all ranks in parallel.
+The default ``uncollated`` format would create one file per field and rank, which can quickly amount to millions of files for massively parallel simulations.
 To run the case, execute the following command.

 .. code:: console

- $ mpirun -np 4 foamRun -parallel | tee logParallel
+ $ mpirun -np 4 foamRun -parallel -fileHandler collated | tee logParallel

 Upon completion we can reconstruct the solution over the whole domain:

 .. code:: console

- $ reconstructPar -latestTime
+ $ reconstructPar -latestTime -fileHandler collated

 Here, the *-latestTime* flag tells the program to only reconstruct the last time-step.